sidorsett/brazostweaker/README.md

 If everything looks alright after you apply new settings, you can download FurMark, which is program to do some stress testing.
 Doing that, tells you, if the system is really stable in most cases.
 It avoids getting blue screens or freezes later, which can be really annoying.

 One should stress each of the P-states and NB P-separately.
 This can be achieved by modifying the selecting specific Windows power options:
-  1. Press Windows Key and enter "Power Options"
+  1. Go to "Power Options" in the Control Panel.
-  1. Power Options should open up
-  1. On "Balanced" -> click "Change plan settings"
+  1. In the "Power Options" snap-in, click "Change plan settings" against your active power plan.
-  1. click below Link "Change advanced power settings" on the newly opened page
+  1. In the "Edit Plan Settings" snap-in, click "Change advanced power settings".
-  1. Scroll down to "Processor power management" and click on the "+"
-  1. Now you can play around with Minimum and Maximum processor state (put them to the same value, if you want to have a constant PState)
-  1. Note that these values are percentages, i.e. a value of 100% for Min and Max keeps your processor always in P0
+  1. To limit transitions between P-states, tweak "Minimum processor state" and "Maximum processor state" under "Processor power management" branch in the newly opened "Power Options" dialog window.
+  1. To limit transitions between NB P-states, tweak "ATI Powerplay Settings" under "ATI Graphics Power Settings" branch in the same dialog window.

 Just check, while running the stress test, where the asterisk is!
 If you want to test P1, the asterisk, should never go to P0, but while stopping the test, it can go to P2.